 •Where versions files are stored...: This setting defines where the versions files are kept.
 They are either kept in a sub-folder of each folder, or kept within a folder in the source/destination.
 Once you choose a setting it is not recommended that you change it otherwise you will no longer have access to your versions.

 •Keep a maximum of x versions: The number of versions of a file to keep can be specified here.
 Note that obviously the more versions of files you keep the more disk space will be used.
 When the profile is next run it will automatically delete any excessive versions (starting with the oldest version).
-If the value is set to zero then versions are never deleted based on the number of versions (except when using Backblaze B2, when zero means keep no versions).
+If you are using delta versions refer to the notes on how many versions are kept.
+If the value is set to zero then versions are never deleted based on the number of versions (except when using Backblaze B2 or the option Automatically delete excess versions above is enabled, when zero means keep no versions).
 If you are using Backblaze B2 then the default is 32.
 You can also set the life-cycle rules for files stored within a Backblaze B2 bucket.

 Versioning is available in Expert Mode and is associated with the Copy/Delete settings.
 If you are using Backblaze B2 then you can only decide on the number of versions to keep.
 Use zero if you want your bucket life-cycle rules to manage the versioning.